 The Warm Homes Campaign, which began in November and concludes with Fuel Poverty Awareness Day on 23rd February 2018, launched with a report highlighting that over a million families won’t be able to meet the basic costs of living this winter, facing an income shortfall of up to £9,331 per year to cover basic essentials, including energy.
 Many vulnerable people will be hit hard, particularly older people and those with ill-health, but also people on low incomes and people that are living in housing that is difficult and expensive to heat.

-The drop-in sessions, which are being supported by Pat McFadden MP, take place at the One Stop Shops below at the following times:
+The drop-in sessions, which are being supported by Emma Reynolds MP, take place at the One Stop Shops below at the following times:

 “I think it’s great that Wolverhampton Homes has organised this event.
 At this time of year energy is a big and sometimes worrying cost.
-It is very important that people get the cheapest possible deal available so they don’t end up paying more than they should.
-I organise my own Utilities Advice Day every year in the constituency to help people reduce their fuel bills and I am in favour of any event that helps people keep their energy bills down.”
+It is very important that people get the cheapest possible deal available so they don’t end up paying more than they should."

 Shaun Aldis, Chief Executive of Wolverhampton Homes said: